1EdTech/openbadges-specification/Assertion/latest.md

 * criteria for earning the badge
 * verification details for the earner identity and badge award

-The Assertion specification defines a series of required and optional data fields to fulfill the above aims.
+The Assertion specification defines a series of required and optional properties to fulfill the above aims.
 Assertions may also include optional information such as evidence, educational standards alignment details and an expiry date.

 The purpose of the Assertion specification is to provide a reference for all implementers of Open Badge systems.
 This primarily means badge issuers and displayers.